ellapaella/skinhaven/README.md

 ### On this site you can:

-1. Create a user account for the hub
+1. Create user account for the hub
+2. Create game profiles
+3. Add your skins to your game profiles and listing for sale
-2. Discuss about gaming skins with other enthusiasts
+4. Discuss about games and gaming skins with other enthusiasts
-3. Browse available skins
+5. Browse available skins
-4. Buy skins from others, transfering the ownership to you
-5. Sell your skins to others in a safe and secure way
+6. Trade skins with others

 The trading of skins is implemented on a 3rd party service provider and the site